openfv/openfv/README.md

 - Status/state metadata substring
 - Other metadata substrings

+#### b.
+Font Version Number Substring

-The font version string MUST follow the syntax:
+The font version number substring:

-- The font version number substring MUST be located at substring POSITION ONE.
+- MUST be located at substring POSITION ONE.
-- If metadata substrings are included, they MUST be delimited by a semicolon followed by zero or one space character before the metadata.
-- If status/state metadata are included in the version string, these data MUST be included at substring POSITION TWO.

-### Version Number Substring

-#### Version Number Substring Format

-- The font version number substring MUST be defined as the capitalized word "Version", a space, `MAJOR` version number digit(s), a period, `MINOR` version number digits.
+- MUST be defined as the capitalized word "Version", a space, `MAJOR` version number digit(s), a period, `MINOR` version number digits.
+- MUST NOT include metadata.
+- MAY include a semicolon at its final character position if metadata follow the font version number substring at substring POSITION TWO.
+Whitespace characters SHOULD NOT be included between the `MINOR` version number and the semicolon.
+- MUST NOT include a semicolon if there are no metadata following the version number substring.

+The `MAJOR` version number:

-- The `MAJOR` version number MUST have between one and three digits with a minimum value of 0 and a maximum value of 999.
+- MUST have between one and three digits with a minimum value of 0 and a maximum value of 999.

+The `MINOR` version number:

-- The `MINOR` version number MUST have exactly three digits.
-For numbers less than 100, leading zeroes MUST be used in the `MINOR` version.
+- MUST have exactly three digits.
+For numbers less than 100, zero padding MUST be used in the `MINOR` version number.
 The `MINOR` version number MUST have a minimum value of 000 and a maximum value of 999.

+#### c.
+State Metadata Substring

+The State metadata substring:

+- SHALL define source code state at font build time.
+- is OPTIONAL.
+- MUST be located at substring POSITION TWO of the font version string.
-- The font version number substring MUST NOT include metadata.
+- MUST NOT include characters outside of the set: `a-zA-Z0-9._-`
-- The font version number substring MAY include a semicolon at its final character position if metadata follow this substring at substring POSITION TWO.
-Whitespace characters SHOULD NOT be included between the `MINOR` version number and the semicolon.
+- MUST include the delimiter `[` as the initial character and the delimiter `]` as the final character of the substring.
+The string contents inside these delimiters SHALL be defined as the "state label".
+The state label SHOULD be 50 characters or less.
+- MAY include a status substring (see below).

+#### d.
+Status Metadata Substring

+The Status metadata substring:

+- SHALL define the binary development/release status of source code and font builds as defined in the Definitions section.
+- is OPTIONAL.
+- MUST be located at substring POSITION TWO.
+- MUST use one of the following case sensitive formats with zero or one preceding space characters for version strings that DO NOT include a state substring:
+	- `DEV`
+	- `RELEASE`
+- MUST use one of the following case sensitive formats without preceding space characters for version strings that DO include a state substring:
+	- `-dev`
+	- `-release`

+#### e.
+Other Metadata Substrings

+Other metadata substrings:

+- are OPTIONAL.
+- MAY be included one or more times in the font version string
-- The font version number substring MUST NOT include a semicolon if there are no metadata following the version number substring.
+- MUST follow all version number substring and state/status substring data with a semicolon delimiter followed by zero or one space character preceding each Other metadata substring.
+- SHOULD be limited to 50 characters or less.

+### 2. head table fontRevision Record Version String

+The font version number in the fontRevision record of the OpenType head table:

+- MUST be defined as `MAJOR` version number digit(s), a period, `MINOR` version number digits
+- MUST have a MAJOR version number that is between one and three digits in length with a minimum value of 0 and a maximum value of 999.
+- MUST have a `MINOR` version number that is exactly three digits in length.
+For `MINOR` version numbers less than 100, zero padding MUST be used.
+The `MINOR` version number MUST have a minimum value of 000 and a maximum value of 999.
+- MUST NOT include any characters before the `MAJOR` version number nor after the `MINOR` version number

-#### Version Number Substring Semantics
+### 3. Version Number Semantics

 - The `MAJOR.MINOR` version number SHALL be intended to represent a release milestone that MAY be incompletely implemented in the source that is defined with a  `MAJOR.MINOR` version number.
 The `MAJOR.MINOR` version number SHALL NOT be intended to represent source code state at build time in build artifacts and MAY NOT be unique across build artifacts as work is carried out to achieve a `MAJOR.MINOR` version milestone.
-- Development source status SHOULD be distinguished from release source status through the use of metadata defined by the OpenFV specification (see metadata guidelines below).
+- Development source status SHOULD be distinguished from release source status through the use of a Status metadata substring as defined in this specification.
 - The `MAJOR` version number SHOULD be set to 0 during the pre-production phase of development before the initial release.  `MAJOR` version number 0 SHALL indicate this pre-production phase of development.
 - The `MAJOR` version number MUST be set to 1 at the time of the initial release to end users.
 The conversion from `MAJOR` version number 0 to `MAJOR` version number 1 SHALL indicate the authors' acknowledgment that source code and build artifacts meet the OpenFV release definition.
 - Upon completion of the source code changes to achieve a release milestone, a version number increment SHOULD be performed immediately prior to making changes to the source code that are intended for a future release milestone.